nunogrl/nunogrl/content/how-to-blog.rst

 =================

-Make sure the title starts with “How to…” and runs for 60 characters or less.
+Make sure the title starts with “**How to...**” and runs for 60 characters or less.

 Introduction